 When a link becomes disabled for a non-AP MLD:

-— The TWT agreements, (#12631)TWT memberships, and APSD scheduled SPs of the (#12242)non- AP STA affiliated with the non-AP MLD and operating on the link shall be deleted.
+— The APSD scheduled SPs of the (#12242)non- AP STA affiliated with the non-AP MLD and operating on the link shall be deleted.

+— If the link has been disabled using an individual TID-to-link mapping negotiation, then the TWT agreements and (#12631)TWT memberships of the (#12242)non- AP STA affiliated with the non-AP MLD and operating on the link shall be deleted

 — The (#12242)non-AP STA affiliated with the non-AP MLD and operating on the link may (#11567)cease maintaining a power state and power management mode.

 — The AP associated to the (#12242)non-AP STA affiliated with the non-AP MLD and operating on the link may (#11567)cease maintaining a power management status that indicates in which power management mode the STA is currently operating.